TheFlash2k/meth/README.md

-# METH - HTTP Packet Sniffer for MITM Attacks
+# METH - A Python based Packet Sniffer

 - A Python3 scapy based HTTP Packet Sniffer that has the capabilities of sniffing raw packets and writing the output to .pcap for inspection within tools such as Wireshark.